 Go to Columns section > Columns as 3.
 Columns gutter as 2em.

 Go to the Images section > Check the Images.
-Set the Image width (px) and Image height (px) with 210 and 150 respectively.
+Set the Image width (px) and Image height (px) to 210 and 150 respectively.
 Image alignment as Center.
 Image Location as Above Title.

 Next, go to Content section > Content type as None.
 Check Include title.
 Title Elements as p.
-Leave all other as blank.
+Leave all others blank.

 Go to More settings > Check Exclude current and leave all the settings as it is.